 To make it easier for teachers, we decided to unpack some of the most crucial phonemic awareness skills that young children need to master so that they can be set up for success when it comes to spelling and reading.
 Each of these skills outlined also includes some suggested questions and phonemic awareness activities that you could do with your students.

 Phoneme Isolation and Identification

 We popped these two skills together because they go hand in hand.
-The phoneme isolation skill is where students can identify specific phonemes in words.
-For example the sounds at the start of the word, the middle of the word and the end of the word.
+Phoneme isolation is the ability to identify and isolate individual sounds within a word — the sounds at the start of the word, the middle of the word and the end of the word.
 With beginning readers, these are monosyllabic words.